 The college is proud of its staff and teachers.
 The teacher community comprises of a team of highly educated, international and vibrant lecturers from many parts of the world.

 Andrew Fearn (BA (Honours) – Drama/Theatre/Literature – University of Liverpool (UK).
 TEAK accredited drama educator.) is a professional actor, director, dramatist.
 His many years of experience include work for stage, TV, film and radio.
 He is also an internationally published poet.
-Andrew has 25 years experience as a drama and theatre educator.
+Andrew has 30 years experience as a drama and theatre educator.
 He specialised in TIE and non-conventional theatre and lectured and taught at universities and colleges in UK, Finland, Russia.
-He has run the English Drama Course at LSO for 20 years.
+He has run this English Drama Course for 25 years.

-Evan Schoombie He has degrees in Literature, Education and Drama from the University of Pretoria (BA, B.Hons Drama and Languages, Highter Education Diploma UP.) .
-Evan is an award-winning performer and producer who began his career in professional musical theater and television in South Africa at the age of eight years old.
+Evan Schoombie He has degrees in Literature, Education and Drama from the University of Pretoria (BA, B.Hons Drama and Languages, Higher Education Diploma UP.) .
+Evan is an accredited IGCSE teacher for Cambridge English.
+He is also an award-winning performer and producer who began his career in professional musical theater and television in South Africa at the age of eight years old.
 He has subsequently performed and lectured all over the world.
 He is a published author and has a discography of many albums in 4 languages.
 His book “The Voice Clinic” is used internationally.

 Marko Carlson achieved his Bachelor of Culture and Arts Degree from Savonia University of Applied Sciences, 2012.
 He actively performs nationally in various productions as dancer, singer, choreographer and director.
 At West Finland College, Marko is teaching ballet, modern, jazz, contemporary, show dance and didactics.